harshkhandeparkar/tauri-settings/README.md

   }
 )

+// checks whether the settings file exists and created it if not
+// loads the settings if it exists settingsManager.initialize().then(() => {
   // any key other than 'theme' and 'startFullscreen' will be invalid.
   // theme key will only accept 'dark' or 'light' as a value due to the generic. settingsManager.setCache('theme', 'dark');
+}

 // at a later time
 await settingsManager.syncCache();